 Garden’s prevent flooding by their very nature, as grass and soil soaks up water.
-If an area is paved, rain and wastewater will still follow the route of least resistance.
+If an area is paved, rain and wastewater will still follow the route of least resistance and cause paving water run off.
 This can lead to your garden drainage systems becoming overwhelmed and a flooded area around your property.

 Worse still are the risks to drainage systems on roads or neighbouring properties.
 As more people pave their front gardens, the risk of street drains flooding increases dramatically.

 This may be something you haven’t considered when looking at paving, but it’s more than just water that needs to be drained.
 If you’re parking your car on an impermeable and improperly installed paved surface, oil, petrol, and brake dust will mix with the water and be washed into drains.
 Many of these drains flow directly into streams and rivers.